How Can We Help?

 To help you decide which background check you should choose, below is a list of the different options and descriptions for each one.

 MVR (Motor Vehicle Record):

-A Motor Vehicle Record (MVR) is a report of driving history, as reported from the state Department of Motor Vehicles or similar government entity which issues driver licenses.
+A Motor Vehicle Record (MVR) is a report of driving history, as reported by the state Department of Motor Vehicles or a similar government entity which issues driver licenses.
 While this may vary from one state to the next depending on local reporting practices, information reported in MVRs includes driver’s license status and class, violations, convictions, restrictions, and other information related to driving records and credentials.

 MVR reports can help identify candidates with unsafe driving records, to help you assess the risk of potential and current employees.
 Some convictions are only available on MVR reports and may not always show up on criminal searches, such as driving under the influence of alcohol or drugs.